Matthew Giobbi

 Matthew Tyler Giobbi (born 1974) is an author and educator in the fields of music, science criticism, philosophy, media theory, psychoanalysis, and psychology.
 He has written A Postcognitive Negation: The Sadomasochistic Dialectic of American Psychology.

 Early life and education

-Giobbi was born and raised in Easton and Wind Gap, Pennsylvania.
+Giobbi was born and raised in Easton, Pennsylvania.
 He began studying music with Paul Schocker, a pianist and composer.

 He attended Moravian College in Bethlehem, Pennsylvania, where he studied trombone, and at Mannes School of Music.
 He performed with the New York Youth Symphony at Carnegie Hall, and was a trombonist with the Orquesta Filarmónica de Lima in Peru.

 Giobbi studied trombone at Koninklijk Conservatorium, in Brussels.
 In 2005, Giobbi earned a master's degree in psychology from the Graduate Faculty at The New School for Social Research in New York City.
 In 2009, he earned a Ph.D. from the European Graduate School, under Wolfgang Schirmacher.
+Giobbi is founder of Muse & Psyche a performing and creative artist's psychology coaching and psychotherapy consulting service.

 Career

 Academia

 Giobbi designed the first undergraduate course in media psychology at Rutgers University at Newark.
 The course was added to the university's curriculum catalogue in 2015.

 In 2014, he authored Media Psychology, published by Atropos Press.
 His private teaching focus is now on the application of existential-phenomenological psychology and Buddhist psychology in the practice of creative and performing arts.